dejanbatanjac/dejanbatanjac.github.io/_posts/2019-04-22-Batch norm.md

 ## How it works?

-There are 4 three things important for the batch norm.
+There are 5 things important for the batch norm (BN).

-* Apply BN to a single layer.
+* Apply BN to a single layer
+* BN works on a sinble mini batch data
 * Normalize the output from the layer activations
 * Multiply normalized output by parameter `p1`
 * Add to all of that the parameter `p2`